The Day Randy Rhoads Was Born

 "His musical legacy lives on in the minds and music of his many fans," the singer added.
 "I don’t think people have ever fully realized what a talent that guy was.
 He was not only a great rock 'n' roll player, but in the classics he was phenomenal, and in every other field he was phenomenal."

-Rhoads was raised by a single mother who got him involved in music early.
-By the time he was a teenager he was forming bands with his brother and their friends.
-It was clear that his classical guitar training set him apart from other young guitar heroes of his day.
+Rhoads was born in 1956, and raised by a single mother who got him involved in music early.
+By the time he was a teenager, Rhoads was playing in bands with his brother and friends.
+His classical guitar training set him apart from other young guitar heroes of his day.
 He formed Quiet Riot in 1972 and left in 1979 to join Osbourne for his new solo venture.
 Even more than his talent, it was Rhoads' smile and innocence that endeared the guitarist to the former Black Sabbath frontman.

-Fans of Osbourne's came to see the new lead guitarist as much as the controversial lead singer.
-Rage Against the Machine guitarist Tom Morello tells Rolling Stone he practiced eight hours a day because of Rhoads.
-Osbourne called him the most dedicated musician he'd ever met, as Rhoads would spend his days and nights off practicing instead of joining the band in their brand of debauchery.
+Osbourne's new lead guitarist was as much of a draw in concert as he was.
+Rage Against the Machine's Tom Morello told Rolling Stone he practiced eight hours a day because of Rhoads.
+Osbourne called Randy the most dedicated musician he'd ever met.
+Instead of joining the band in pre- and post-show celebrations, Rhoads would spend his time practicing.

-Rhoads was ranked No. 36 on Rolling Stone's recent list of 100 Greatest Guitarists of All Time.
-At the time of his death he was digging deeper into jazz and classical music, using both to innovate the heavy-metal guitar sound.
-Unlike many other dead guitar legends, there is little doubt that time would have only magnified how influential Rhoads was.
-The world was just learning of his talent when he was killed in March of 1982.
+Rhoads was ranked No. 36 on Rolling Stone's list of 100 Greatest Guitarists of All Time.
+At the time of his death, he was digging deeper into jazz and classical music, using both to forge an innovative path for heavy-metal guitar.
+There's little doubt that time would have only magnified Rhoads' influence.
+The world was really just learning of his talent when his plane went down.